How Flintlocks Worked

 Caring for weapons was a regular and critical chore.
 When the Continental Army first camped near Guilford Court House during the Race to the Dan, Maj.
 Gen. Nathanael Greene issued very specific orders.
 He said the guns should not be broken apart.
 With interesting spelling he wrote, “‘Cleaning the locks is more Servicely and affectually done by boiling them in clean water and brushing out the dirt with a bunch of Hoggs Bristles or Feathers, and applying a little Neatsfoot Oyl.’”[3]

 Early in the war, the problem for the Americans was just getting weapons.
+Making one rifle could take most of a month.[iv]
 A North Carolina delegate to the Continental Congress, Joseph Hewes, “reported from Philadelphia that he had been unable to purchase muskets for the North Carolina troops at any price.
 Other agents, traveling through the back country of the province, found it equally difficult to purchase firearms from the inhabitants, who refused to disarm themselves, fearing Indian attacks.”[b]

 Triggering a Shot in 30 Seconds